 Provenance in Games

-The adoption of provenance in the context of games requires a map of each node of a provenance graph to something that can be represented in the game.
+In this work we propose the adoption of provenance in the context of games.
+For this, it is necessary to map each node of a provenance graph to elements that can be represented in the game.
 As was mentioned earlier, the Open Provenance Model has three types of nodes: Artifacts, Process and Agents.
 In order to map them, it is necessary to find similarities in a game context.

 Starting with Artifacts, their provenance definition states that they are "an immutable piece of state that can represent a physical object […]".
 Its definition already gives a clue on which role they can represent in the game context: objects.
 An object can be anything used in the game, for example in the case of an RPG, Artifacts can represent weapons, potions, legendary artifacts, magical objects, etc. It can represent anything meaningful to the development of the game history.